openshift/terraform-windows-provisioner/README.md

 Version: 1.0.0

-This is a production-ready, vendor-neutral project suitable for upstream use.
+This is a vendor-neutral tool suitable for upstream use in OpenShift CI workflows.

 ## Support

 - **Issues**: Report bugs or request features via [GitHub Issues](https://github.com/openshift/terraform-windows-provisioner/issues)
 - **Documentation**: See [docs/](docs/) for comprehensive guides
-- **Examples**: See [configs/examples/](configs/examples/) for configuration examples

 ## Acknowledgments

-This project is designed to work seamlessly with:
+This project works with:
 - OpenShift Windows Container Support
 - Windows Machine Config Operator (WMCO)
 - Kubernetes Windows node support

-## Roadmap

-- [ ] Additional cloud platform support
-- [ ] Enhanced monitoring and metrics
-- [ ] Integration tests for all platforms
-- [ ] Helm chart for Kubernetes deployment
-- [ ] Web UI for configuration

 ---